ericselin/deno-ssg-bob/README.md

-# Bob the static site builder
+# bob the static site builder

-Bob is a static site generator built on top of the [Deno](https://deno.land) runtime.
+`bob` is a static site generator built on top of the [Deno](https://deno.land) runtime.

 ## Features